Jack Ziebell

-Jack Ziebell (born 28 February 1991) is a professional Australian rules footballer playing for the North Melbourne Football Club in the Australian Football League (AFL).
-Ziebell received a nomination for the 2009 AFL Rising Star award in round 7 of the 2009 season.
-Widely regarded as a fearless footballer, known for putting his body on the line, he served as North Melbourne captain for six years from 2017 to 2022.
+Jack Ziebell (born 28 February 1991) is a former professional Australian rules footballer who played for the North Melbourne Football Club in the Australian Football League (AFL).
+Ziebell is currently playing for Avondale Heights in the EDFL (Essendon District Football League) Ziebell received a nomination for the 2009 AFL Rising Star award in round 7 of the 2009 season.
+He was North Melbourne captain from 2017 to 2022.

 Early career

 Ziebell played for the Murray Bushrangers alongside fellow draftee Steele Sidebottom, and was an important part of the Bushrangers premiership win in 2008, averaging 18 possessions, two goals and six marks a match.
 Ziebell represented Vic Country at the 2008 NAB AFL Under 18 Championships and gained All-Australian Honours after averaging 17 disposals per match.
+In his younger years he played local football for Wodonga Bulldogs, where me made his senior debut at just 15 years old.